top of page

 Segregation is the foundation of a zero waste home.

-• Sanitary waste: Wrap diapers, pads in newspaper with red cross
+• Sanitary waste: Wrap diapers and pads in newspaper with a red cross.

 Step 5: Compost at Home or Community Level

-80% of household waste is compostable.
+Eighty percent of household waste is compostable.
 Once wet waste is handled, half the zero waste battle is won.
-Fewer composting options includes:
+Composting options include:

 Step 6: Shop the Zero Waste Way in Bangalore

-Buy sustainable lifestyle products, plastic-free home essentials, personal care, and composting kits, fresh vegetables, fruits, groceries, oils, spices from locals or eco stores.
-You carry your own containers, reusable bags for shopping
+Buy sustainable lifestyle products, plastic-free home essentials, personal care items, and composting kits.
+Also, purchase fresh vegetables, fruits, groceries, oils, and spices from locals or eco stores.
+Carry your own containers and reusable bags for shopping.

 Step 7: Transition to Sustainable Alternatives